Big Line Bundles over Arithmetic Varieties: Introduction

 {Theorem \ref{5.1}} \begin{thm 5.1}[Equidistribution of Small Points] Suppose $X$ is a projective variety of dimension $n-1$ over a number field $K$, and $\lbb$ is a metrized line bundle over $X$ such that $\lb$ is ample and the metric is semipositive.
 Let $\{x_m\}$ be an infinite sequence of algebraic points in $X(\overline K)$ which is generic and small.
 Then for any place $v$ of $K$, the Galois orbits of the sequence $\{x_m\}$ are equidistributed in the analytic space $\xcv$ with respect to the probability measure $d\mu_v=c_1(\lbb)_v^{n-1}/\deg_{\lb}(X)$. \end{thm 5.1}

 We explain several terms in the theorem: \begin{enumerate} \item The definitions of a generic sequence and equidistribution are the same as before. \item Using the semipositive line bundle $\lbb$, one can define the height $\height(Y)$ of any closed subvariety $Y$ of $X$.
+Namely,

-A sequence $\{x_m\}$ of algebraic points in $X(\overline K)$ is called \textit{small} if $\height(x_m)\rightarrow \height(X)$. \item For archimedean $v$, the space $\xcv$ is the corresponding complex analytic space, and the measure $c_1(\lbb)_v^{n-1}$ is essentially the volume form by the Hermitian metric of $\lbb$ at $v$.
-See \cite[Proposition 3.1.5]{Zh4} for example.
-In this case, our theorem generalizes Theorem \ref{3.1} by \cite{SUZ}. \item For non-archimedean $v$, the theorem generalizes the recent work of Chambert-Loir \cite{Ch1}.
+where $\overline Y$ is the closure of $Y$ in the scheme $X$.
+A sequence $\{x_m\}$ of algebraic points in $X(\overline K)$ is called \textit{small} if $\height(x_m)\rightarrow \height(X)$. \item For archimedean $v$, the space $\xcv$ is the corresponding complex analytic space, and the measure $c_1(\lbb)_v^{n-1}$ is essentially the volume form induced by the hermitian metric of $\lbb$ at $v$.
+See \cite[Proposition 3.1.5]{Zh5} for example.
+In this case, our theorem generalizes \cite[Theorem 3.1]{SUZ}.

+\item For non-archimedean $v$, the theorem generalizes the recent work of Chambert-Loir \cite{Ch2}.
 Here $\xcv$ is the Berkovich space (cf. \cite{Be}) associated to the variety $X_{\CC_v}$.
 Chambert-Loir constructs the $v$-\textit{adic canonical measure} $c_1(\lbb)_v^{n-1}$ and generalizes the equidistribution of \cite{SUZ} to the $v$-adic case.
 We follow Chambert-Loir's notion of canonical measures. \item Another ingredient in our non-archimedean treatment is a theorem of Gubler \cite{Gu} that any continuous real-valued function over $\xcv$ can be approximated by \textit{model functions} induced by certain formal models.
-In our case, all model functions are induced by arithmetic varieties, which puts the problem in the framework of arakelov theory.
+In our case, all model functions are induced by arithmetic varieties, which puts the problem in the framework of Arakelov theory.
 Finally, we obtain a proof analogous to the archimedean case, in which model functions play the role of smooth functions. \end{enumerate}